Viktor Troicki: 2016: Third career title & 250th victory

-In January, Troicki collected this third career title as well as defending his Apia Sydney International title, defeating Grigor Dimitrov 2–6, 6–1, 7–6.
-It was his second encounter in as many weeks with Dimitrov who had gotten the better of him in three sets in the prior meeting.
-At the Australian Open, he equaled the previous years result making the third round.
+In January, Troicki collected this third career title at the Apia International Sydney, defeating Grigor Dimitrov 2–6, 6–1, 7–6 and saving a championship point en route to his title defense.
+It was his second encounter in as many weeks with Dimitrov, who had gotten the better of him in three sets in their prior meeting at the Brisbane International.
+At the Australian Open, he equaled his 2015 result by reaching the third round.
 In February, he reached the final of the Sofia Open where he was defeated by Roberto Bautista Agut.
 At the French Open, he made it to fourth round where he lost to the defending champion Stan Wawrinka 7–6, 6–7, 6–3, 6–2 after three hours of play.
 Troicki lost in the second round of the Wimbledon Championships to Albert Ramos Viñolas.
 He was fined for the protracted verbal abuse of umpire Damiano Torella following Torella's overrule of a line call that resulted in a match point for Ramos Viñolas.
 Troicki lost the subsequent point and the match.
-At the Shanghai Masters, he finally defeated Nadal for the first time after six meetings.
+At the Shanghai Masters in October, he recorded his first win over Rafael Nadal after six meetings.